janjachnik/janjachnik.github.io/_posts/2024-11-11-carbon-aero-clock.md

 The central hub is 3D printed, mounts the clock mechanism and gears, and includes 8 spoke holes required to mount it into the rim.

-Enhanced aerodynamics and wind-tunnel testing don't seem to make time go any faser, though.
+Enhanced aerodynamics and wind-tunnel testing don't seem to make time go any faster, though.